In What Direction Will Talos Energy Inc.'s (NYSE:TALO) Stock Goes From Here? - The Dwinnex

 Insider Transactions:

 Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
-A recent insider transaction in this stock occurred on Jun 17 when RIVERSTONE HOLDINGS LLC sold 10,530 shares for $20.19 per share.
-The transaction valued at 212,651 led to the insider holds 12,291,914 shares of the business.
+A recent insider transaction in this stock occurred on Apr 20 when BCC EnVen Investments (S), L.P sold 363,804 shares for $14.50 per share.
+The transaction valued at 5,275,158 led to the insider holds 15,145,377 shares of the business.

 Valuation Measures: